Casio 16 Megapixel Camera

 The calculator below shows your request and also automatically adds results for a few standard aspect ratios (1:1, 4:3, 3:2, 16:9).
 These rounded nominal values may not precisely match your sensor dimensions, but your first request can use an Aspect Ratio more precise than the nominal 3:2 or 4:3.

-4:3 = 1.333:1 - Typical of compact camera and cell phone images
+That Aspect ratio can be entered in standard nominal format:4:3 = 1.333:1 - Typical of compact camera and cell phone images

 3:2 = 1.5:1 - Typical of DSLR camera images, and 35 mm film